hoangton/smartcash/introduction/about.rst

 a living document maintained on https://smartcash.cc/brochure/, receiving ongoing updates and frequent community translations as new features are implemented.

-- `Latest whitepaper and official translations <https://smartcash.cc/wp-content/uploads/2018/07/SmartCash-v1.2.4.pdf>`_
+:ref:`Latest whitepaper and official translations <marketing-brochures>`

 .. _roadmap: